 Pick a long password.

 “Long” is more understandable than “strong.”
 PIN is understood as the number that locks your phone, so you can extend this by including it in the same sentence to include desktop PC or laptop device logins.
 “Random” is a bit technical, but gets across the idea that it shouldn’t just be a familiar sentence.
-We spend a lot of time arguing internally about whether we should say “six” or “seven”!
+We spend a lot of time arguing internally about whether we should say “six” or “seven” words or digits!

 Don’t reuse your passwords!